What's New On This Page?

 While on the south side the summit has steep grassy slopes, on the northern side a high vertical drop falls many hundreds meters down to the 'Sfonderat' (bottomless) gorge.
 Towards the west of Monte Cimone / Strma peč the main crest soon divides into many side ones - the world ow wild and hardly ever ascended peaks.
 Towards the east a steep ridge falls down on Forca di Vandul (notch), 1986m, where the massif of Zabuš begins.
 Close to the main summit on the SE side there's also a fore-summit, called Pizzo Viene, 2124m.

 Monte Cimone / Strma pec is a summit for everyone.
-It can be hiked-up by one of the two ferratas, for those who want to discover unknown mountain slopes on the western side, there's plenty of room for discoveries and for technical climbers the north wall offers some nice routes.
+It can be hiked-up by one of the two ferratas, for those who want to discover unknown mountain slopes on the western side, there's plenty of room for discoveries and for technical climbers the north wall and the south-west wall offer some nice routes.

 > The first tourist ascent on Monte Cimone / Strma peč was done in 1878 by Hermann Findenegg.
 He came by the today's normal route - from the SE and over Forca di Vandul.